 - Link to the winner’s book trailer on your social media pages.

 - Host a contest where your fans can submit a movie of them acting their favorite scene in one of your books and feature the winner on your website.

 - Link to the winner’s movie on your social media pages.

-- Link to the winner’s picture of him/her in the costume on your social profiles.
+- Link to the winner’s picture of them in the costume on your social profiles.

-- Create fan pages for the main characters in your best sellers, especially those in your series.
+- Create fan pages for the main characters in your book.

 - Ask fans to post pictures of them reading your book.